krist00fer/ef-02-unittesting/docs/instructions-easy.md

         }
 ```

 24. As expected the new test fails :-) And we are happy since we can fix something.
-This time the implementation isn't as obvious or simple but the sneaky way we can fix this test is actually by doing this in our implementation.
+This time the implementation isn't as obvious or simple, but the sneaky way we can fix this test, is by doing this in our implementation.
 Update your implementation accordingly and test your solution.

 ```csharp
         public double[] Stack()